If you are worried about the mental capacity of a loved one, our Court of Protection experts are here to help.

 Frequently asked questions about the Court of Protection

-If someone cannot make decisions themselves because they lack capacity, for example dementia, autism, or a brain injury, and there is no in place, the Court of Protection helps these individuals make decisions relating to their own finances and health.
-This may be appointing a deputy to assist with the management of finances or making a best interest decision with regards to health.
+If someone cannot make decisions themselves because they lack capacity, for example dementia, autism, or a brain injury, and there is no Lasting Power of Attorney (LPA) in place, the Court of Protection can appoints a deputy to assist with the management of finances or making a best interest decision with regards to health and welfare.

 A person is identified as “lacking capacity” when, due to an impairment of the mind or brain, they are unable to understand, retain, weigh up, or communicate information needed to make a specific decision.